MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-test-tune-dlp-policy.md

 - The conditions, including the type and number of instances of sensitive data that will trigger the rule.
 - The actions that are taken, such as restricting access to the content.
 - User notifications, which are policy tips that are displayed to the user in their email client or web browser.
-- User overrides determines whether users can choose to proceed with their email or file sharing anyway.
+- User overrides determine whether users can choose to proceed with their email or file sharing anyway.
 - Incident reports, to notify administrators.

 ![Options to edit parts of a rule.](../media/DLP-create-test-tune-editing-options.png)